strawberry-graphql/strawberry-django/docs/references/resolvers.md

 ## Issues with Resolvers

-It is important to note that if you override resolvers, you will lose access to all of the things that come by default with the library (e.g. `Pagination`, `Filter`).
-On your root `Query`, you can use a custom `get_queryset` to achieve similar results, while keeping pagination and filtering intact, but note that it will affect all root queries for that type.
+It is important to note that overriding resolvers also removes default capabilities (e.g. `Pagination`, `Filter`).
+On your root `Query`, you can use a custom `get_queryset` to achieve similar results, but note that it will affect all root queries for that type.

-For example, if we wanted a look up for berries and one for non-berry fruits.
+For example, if we wanted a query for berries and one for non-berry fruits, we could do the following:

 ```python
 # types.py
 import strawberry
 import strawberry_django
 from strawberry.django import auto